-If we decide to seek marketing approval of ALRN-6924 with a label limited to WT p53, mutant p53, and/or MDM2-amplified cancer patients, the FDA may, under certain circumstances, require us to have a companion in vitro diagnostic approved for use with ALRN-6924.
-We may also be required to obtain similar approvals from comparable foreign regulatory authorities.
-In such cases, we would need to contract with a third party for the supply of a commercially available diagnostic to identify patients with WT p53 and/or MDM2-amplified status, or develop such a diagnostic ourselves, in each case requiring approval of the diagnostic by regulatory authorities.
+We expect that The FDA will, under certain circumstances, require us to have a companion in vitro diagnostic to identify patients with mutated p53 cancer cells, approved for use with ALRN-6924.
+We expect also be required to obtain similar approvals from comparable foreign regulatory authorities.
+We are in the process of evaluating the third party for the supply of a commercially available diagnostic to identify patients' p53 status, or develop such a diagnostic ourselves, in each case requiring approval of the diagnostic by regulatory authorities.
 We are currently evaluating the likelihood of such a requirement, given recent FDA actions, as well as the risks and benefits of each approach.
-We currently rely upon commercially available third-party assays and employ a central laboratory to test both archived tumor tissue samples and fresh biopsy samples from patients taken prior to enrollment in clinical trials of ALRN-6924 to identify WT p53 and/or MDM2-amplified status.
+We currently rely upon commercially available third-party assays and employ a central laboratory to test both archived tumor tissue samples and fresh biopsy samples from patients taken prior to enrollment in clinical trials of ALRN-6924 to identify p53 status.
 We do not have experience or capabilities in developing or commercializing companion diagnostics.